eldaraliyev/Vue.js-game/README.md

 ## Hello!
 Welcome to my GitHub profile! 👋

 I'm Eldar, and I'd want to introduce myself to you.
-I'm currently working Front End Developer and developing my skills in this area.
+I'm a Front-End Developer with less than 1 year of experience, motivated and interested to develop my skills and knowledge in this area and to contribute to the development of any project in which I would take part.

 💻 Technical Stack I use: